Carstairs railway station: History

-The London, Midland and Scottish Railway constructed an experimental locomotive.
-LMS 6399 Fury.
-On a test run from Glasgow to Carstairs scheduled for 10 February 1930 it was approaching Carstairs station at slow speed, when one of the ultra-high-pressure tubes burst and the escaping steam ejected the coal fire through the fire-hole door, killing Lewis Schofield of the Superheater Company.
+The London, Midland and Scottish Railway constructed an experimental locomotive, LMS 6399 Fury.
+On a test run from Glasgow to Carstairs on 10 February 1930, it was approaching Carstairs station at slow speed when one of the ultra-high-pressure tubes burst and the escaping steam ejected the coal fire through the fire-hole door, killing Lewis Schofield of the Superheater Company.